 At our practice, Dr. Morton offers dental implant options to replace a single tooth, multiple teeth, and even a full row of teeth.
 The information below can help you determine which type of implants may be most appropriate for your needs and smile goals.

 Single-tooth implants can be an excellent solution for the replacement of individual teeth.
 With this option, an implant post is anchored into the jawbone in the area vacated by the former tooth, and a dental crown that is shaped and colored to blend seamlessly with adjacent teeth is fixed to the tip for a natural-looking result.

 Multiple Teeth Implants

 For individuals who have three or more consecutive missing or damaged teeth, multiple dental implants may prove to be an ideal option.
 Depending on how many teeth are being replaced, anywhere from two to six implant posts can be secured in strategic positions along the jawbone in order to hold a multi-tooth restoration—such as a dental bridge, partial denture, or full denture—in place.

 Traditional dentures and partial dentures can be inconvenient, messy, and even embarrassing.
 Though they are intended to help you regain the ability to speak and chew, many patients complain about their lack of confidence with traditional dentures since they can shift around or “drop” while they are speaking.
-However, by using four to six dental implants (per arch) to secure a denture or partial denture in place, many of these inconveniences can disappear, serving as a cosmetically appealing, more stable, comfortable form of tooth replacement which will allow you to be more confident in social situations.
+However, by using four (All-on-Four) to six (All-on-Six) dental implants per arch to secure a denture or partial denture in place, many of these inconveniences can disappear, serving as a cosmetically appealing, more stable, comfortable form of tooth replacement which will allow you to be more confident in social situations.

 How Is the Dental Implant Procedure Performed?